 -

-Venn diagrams and chart-type tests
+Venn diagrams and chart-based tests

 -